|Bees and Butterflies

 A 2013 report found that here in the UK, more than half of the bee, butterfly and moth species studied have declined in the past 50 years.
 In recent decades, UK managed honeybee hive numbers have decreased by 54%, three bumblebee species are thought to have become extinct, 52% of solitary bees have declined.
 Wild honeybees are thought to be nearly extinct throughout the British Isles.

 In Willersey, as well as the Solar Farm and other sites, Pool Orchard now has some hives in it provided by a local beekeeper.
+There are other bee keepers at various locations around Willersey.

 Pool Orchard also now has some fruit trees planted in it which are good for bees.